brandboxmarketplace/Underware/README.md

 me.
 Your results may vary, but the simple plug and play usability that is provided by UnderWare is very appealing.
 You don't actually need to type a single bit of code (server side) to get a web site up and running.
-That doesn't mean that you don't have the same extendibility.
+That doesn't mean that you don't have the same extensibility.
 Out of the box any traffic, for any host, sent to the server will attempt to serve static files, but you can also route the traffic any way you like.
 Imagine for a second the simple server instance callback.